bliuberries/hipHerdToDo/README.md

 ## Database
 - MySQL
+>If you do not have MySQL, data will not persist, but will otherwise work.
+All information will be lost upon refresh.

 >If you do not already have MySQL installed, run the following in your command line

 ```sh